 Someone living on a mountaintop or in a valley may have an entirely different zone designation than surrounding areas.
 Growing zones depend on climate as well as your surroundings.
 Nearby bodies of water or mountains can drastically affect your zone.

 If your off-grid home is a mountain cabin that gets a good deal of snow, don’t rule out planting a winter garden.
 Onions and shallots can handle a harsh winter.
 Garlic, broad beans, and asparagus will grow year-round with several harvest dates.

 Some varieties of spinach will provide you with enough to harvest over the winter and early spring.
 Pak choi is also an excellent winter crop.
-This Asian vegetable is an excellent choice for winter salads.
+This Asian vegetable is a delicious choice for winter salads.
 The succulent stems also go well in a stir-fried dish in the spring.

 Keep in mind, these winter vegetables don’t always survive in an area with scorching heat and constant summer sun.
 Once again, it’s crucial to know your growing zone.

 Keep Past Weather in Mind

 You are the best source of information when it comes to the typical weather conditions in your area.
 The long-term forecast may help, but you’re the expert on what to expect during certain months of the year.

 If you’ve had a mild winter, you may be comfortable starting to prepare your garden earlier in the spring than you have in previous years.
 However, if your winter has been quite cold, you may want to hold off a little longer, so you don’t lose an entire crop to frost.
 Taking note of the past seasons is essential when planning for spring planting.

 Know Your Frost Dates

 Your growing zone will have specific dates by which the last frost usually occurs in the spring.
 This date is essential to maximize your growing time and produce a bountiful harvest.